loomchild/bountyfunding/README.md

 		[bountyfunding]
 		api_url = http://localhost:5000

+* You can also change the mapping between Trac statuses and bountyfunding statuses.
+This controls when user can pledge, confirm the payment and validate the ticket.
+One variation to simplify the funding process could be to allow users to confirm the payment when the ticket is accepted, without waiting for it to be assigned to specific developer - this can be achieved by moving 'accepted' Trac status to status_mapping_assigned setting.
+See below the default configuration:

+		[bountyfunding]
+		...
+		status_mapping_new = new, accepted, reopened
+		status_mapping_assigned = assigned
+		status_mapping_completed = closed

 * Restart Trac
 * To check if plugin has been installed properly go to Trac Admin / Plugins.
 Also you should see Bounty field on each ticket.
 It's also a good idea to check if email notifications are sent - create a ticket, sponsor it by one user and assign it or complete it by another user - first user should receive a notification.